Theda Clark School of Radiologic Technology

 Students must obtain an Associates degree or higher from any accredited college.
 Associates degree must incorporate or include anatomy, physiology, and medical terminology.
 Certified nursing assistant is not required, but strongly encouraged.
 Our program has several articulations to help obtain these requirements.
 See list below for college articulations:

-Complete 22 credits with NWTC (all classes must be completed through NWTC to grant the degree) Written Communications, Anatomy and Physiology, Race Ethnic and Diversity, Intermediate Algebra, Intro to Psychology, Oral/Interpersonal Communications, and Intro to Ethics.
-Will need to complete medical terminology also.
+Complete 26 credits with NWTC (all classes must be completed through NWTC to grant the degree) English Composition, Anatomy and Physiology, Intro to Diversity Studies, College Mathematics, Intro to Psychology, Oral/Interpersonal Communications, College 101, Medical Terminology, and Intro to Ethics Theory and App.
 Acceptance into our program is with the understanding that NWTC course work will be completed on time (by May) and a passing grade is earned.
-Associates of Applied Science will be granted from NWTC upon completion of our program Contact at NWTC: Scott Anderson (920) 498-5513
+Associates of Applied Science will be granted from NWTC upon completion of our program Contact at NWTC: Scott Anderson (920) 498-5513.

 Partnered with University Wisconsin Oshkosh to complete B.S.R.T.
 Degree.
 Students complete 2 years of general course work with UWO and then 2 years of Radiology course work with Theda Clark.
 UWO will grant you a B.S.
 Degree in Radiologic Science.